cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

      - Description
    * - 200 (OK)
      - If update was successful
+   * - 401 (UNAUTHORIZED)
+     - If the api call is missing required headers for a metric (status is one of the few that does not require user/tenant headers)
    * - 403 (FORBIDDEN)
      - If the user is forbidden from getting node usage metrics.
+   * - 405 (METHOD NOT ALLOWED)
+     - If for example, a non-superadmin tenant user is requesting any tenant metrics, including their own (this metric is only made available for the superadmin tenant)